-Her Royal Highness the Duchess of Gloucester visited the Movember Centre of Excellence based within the Centre for Cancer Research and Cell Biology (CCRCB) at Queen’s University Belfast on Friday 22 September to learn about the ground-breaking prostate cancer research taking place.
+Her Royal Highness the Duchess of Gloucester today (Friday 22 September) visited the Movember Centre of Excellence based within the Centre for Cancer Research and Cell Biology (CCRCB) at Queen’s University Belfast to learn about the ground-breaking prostate cancer research taking place.

 The Duchess of Gloucester, who is the royal patron of the men’s health charity, Prostate Cancer UK was introduced to patients and researchers leading on revolutionary projects at the Movember Centre of Excellence, one of Prostate Cancer UK’s major research programmes.